 4. For requests received from the NEF in step 3, the PCF determines whether the request is authorized and notifies the NEF if the request is not authorized.

 If the request is authorized, the PCF derives the required QoS parameters based on the information provided by the NEF and determines whether this QoS is allowed (according to the PCF configuration) and notifies the result to the NEF.
 In addition, if the Alternative Service Requirements are provided, the PCF derives the Alternative QoS parameter set(s) from the one or more QoS reference parameters or the Requested Alternative QoS Parameter Set(s) contained in the Alternative Service Requirements in the same prioritized order (as defined in clause 6.1.3.22 of TS 23.503 [20]).
+If more than one UE address is provided from the NEF, the PCF considers the individual QoS parameters and/or Alternative Service Requirements provided by the NEF to be applicable for each of the UE.

 If the AF is considered to be trusted by the operator, the PCF sends the Npcf_PolicyAuthorization_Create response message directly to AF.